Big-Fat-Dino/Big-Fat-Dino/readme.md

 * Intergrated ProtonDB compatibility ratings
 * Installation, uninstallation, management, and launching of games
 * Search
-* Automatic categories, eg you can create a category for all the shooters in your library.
+* Automatic and manual library categories, eg you can create a category for all the shooters in your library
 * Themes, with Light, Dark and Yellow mode.
+* Wishlist, with pricing from all stores

+Planned features for full release
+* Automatically generate cover for Steam backup disks
+* Detection of installed games that don't require a launcher - eg Minecraft.
+* Optional Discord intergration - like legendary - so your Friends can see what you're playing.
+* Many Easter eggs
+* Cloud syncs of savegames (connected to OS)
+* Monitoring of downloads, and notifications for updates
+* Low Ram usage mode - for when a game is being played.
+* Hide unwanted games, useful for free games that can not be removed from libraries. (eg Fortnite)
+* Regional pricing
+* Sort games

+Planned features for future
+* Full-Screen mode - with built in browser.
+* UI controller support
+* Intergration with Steam Friend activity, so you can jump into games your mates are playing.